BorisZhao/BorisZhao.github.io/index.md

 - [1/2023] ‘FedCom’ is accepted by IEEE ICC 2023.
 - [10/2022] I received the National Scholarship from MoE, PRC.
-- [10/2022] Seems like my paper 'FedCom' has been rejected again.
-Further revision is abeyant since the design is obsolete.
+- [10/2022] Seems like my paper 'FedCom' is rejected again.
+Further revision is abnegated since the design is obsolete.
 - [09/2022] Our paper 'FLForest' has been accepted by ICPADS 2022!
 Congratulations to my close peer!
 - [12/2021] My paper 'FedInv' has been accepted by AAAI 2022!

-## Publications & Archives
+## Publications

 (* marks the corresponding author, *Italics* marks the supervisor)